 A three-year grant from the Buntstift e.V Foundation, affiliated with Germany’s Green Party, allowed him to finish the research, and publish his two-volume study of the history and evolution of the movement of the Iranian students and the eventual creation, and collapse of their famous Iranian Students’ Confederation.

 In 1985, Hamid embarked on a new project.
 Through in-depth interviews with four of the leading members of the Iranian Communist movement, he has offered a fresh, critical perspective on the personal pathos, behind-the-scenes debates, theoretical struggle and the utopian dreams of a generation of Iranian Marxists.
 So far, four volumes have been published in the series called An inside look into the Iranian left movement.
 The fourth volume has been published in June of 2005.

-The second edition of his latest book was published in Germany, Summer 2016- Flight into Darkness -a political biography of Shapour Bakhtiar, the last Prime Minister under the Shah before the Iranian Revolution of 1979, was published in Germany, November 2016.
+The second edition of his latest book- Flight into Darkness, a political biography of Shapour Bakhtiar, the last Prime Minister under the Shah before the Iranian Revolution of 1979, was published in Germany, November 2016.

-Furthermore, he is currently working on a political biography of Khalil Maleki- The leader of the Iranian Social Democrat movement in the mid-50s and the 60s.
+Furthermore, he is currently working on a political biography of Khalil Maleki- The leader of an Iranian Social Democrat movement in the mid-50s and the 60s.

 Write him a message